zawadzielex/github-repository-search/README.md

 Application using REST API for searching repository in GitHub.

 - REST API described at https://developer.github.com/v3/
--   Application consisted of 3 parts: Search, Resultsand Details.
+- Application consisted of 3 parts: Search, Results and Details. connection.
--   Application have offline capabilities.
-Every search made by a user are cached to provide results without Internet connection.
--   OAuth
+- OAuth (Only authorization for resources - without internal authentication system )

+## Using app

+To use app create .env file with proper data (check .env.template file)